pollfish/docs/android/universal.md

 1.  <span class="params">act:</span> - The current activity where the Pollfish is initialized
 2.  <span class="params">YOUR_API_KEY:</span> - Your API Key (from step 2)
 3.  <span class="params">pos:</span> - The Position where you wish to place the Pollfish indicator.
-There are four different options {Position.TOP_LEFT, Position.BOTTOM_LEFT, Position.MIDDLE_LEFT, Position.TOP_RIGHT, Position.BOTTOM_RIGHT, Position.MIDDLE_RIGHT}
+There are six different options {Position.TOP_LEFT, Position.BOTTOM_LEFT, Position.MIDDLE_LEFT, Position.TOP_RIGHT, Position.BOTTOM_RIGHT, Position.MIDDLE_RIGHT}
 4.  <span class="params">padding:</span> - The padding (in dp) from top or bottom according to Position of the indicator specified before (0 is the default value – |*if used in MIDDLE position, padding is calculating from top).

 Below you can see an example of the init function: